alchemyplatform/aa-sdk/site/guides/enhanced-apis-nft.md

 :::tip Note
 Note that we must configure the Alchemy SDK client to have the same API Key and blockchain network as Alchemy Provider it is extending via `withAlchemyEnhancedApis`.
 This method explicitly checks this requirement and will throw an error at runtime if not satisfied.

-Additionally, since the Alchemy SDK client does not support JWT authentication, an `AlchemyProvider` initialized with JWTs cannot use this method.
+Additionally, since the Alchemy SDK client does not yet support JWT authentication, an `AlchemyProvider` initialized with JWTs cannot use this method.
 We must be initialize the provider with an API key or RPC URL.
 :::

 ## 2. Alchemy SDK